-The Maricopa County Superior Court jury went home Monday after their fifth day of deliberations.
+The Maricopa County Superior Court jury began deliberating Monday.

-Marissa Suzanne Devault (dev-WAH') claims she killed her husband in self-defense at their Gilbert home.
+Marissa Suzanne Devault claims she killed her husband in self-defense at their Gilbert home.

-Prosecutors contend the January 2009 attack on Harrell was premeditated and they're seeking the death penalty.
+Prosecutors contend the January 2009 attack on Harrell was premeditated.

-They say Devault gave conflicting accounts of her husband's death and people who reportedly witnessed some of the past abuse didn't back up her claims.
+They say the 36-year-old Devault has given conflicting accounts of her husband's death and that people who the woman claimed had witnessed some of the past abuse didn't back up her claims.

-Harrell died at a hospice nearly a month after the attack of complications from head injuries.
+Harrell died at a hospice nearly a month after the attack of complications from his head injuries.